Is the Stock Market Open or Closed on Easter 2021?

 - Labor Day

-Bookmark this quick reference guide of bank and stock market federal holiday closures for 2020:
+Bookmark this quick reference guide of bank and stock market holiday closures for 2021:

 |Holiday||Date||Banks||Stock Market||Bond Market|